 Feelings of loneliness are associated with poor physical and mental health.
 Detection of loneliness through passive sensing on personal devices can lead to the development of interventions aimed at decreasing rates of loneliness.
 Doryab, Afsaneh, et al. “Identifying Behavioral Phenotypes of Loneliness and Social Isolation with Passive Sensing: Statistical Analysis, Data Mining and Machine Learning … Continue reading Detecting Loneliness

 See the UW News article featuring this study!
 A deeper understanding of how discrimination impacts psychological health and well-being of students would allow us to better protect individuals at risk and support those who encounter discrimination.
-While the link between discrimination and diminished psychological and physical well-being is well established, existing research largely focuses on chronic discrimination and long-term outcomes.
-A better understanding … Continue reading Passively-sensed Behavioral Correlates of Discrimination Events in College Students
+While the link between discrimination and diminished psychological and physical well-being is well established, existing research largely focuses on … Continue reading Passively-sensed Behavioral Correlates of Discrimination Events in College Students

 An ongoing, and very personal thread of research that our group engages in (due to my own journey with Lyme Disease, which I occasionally blog about here) is research into the impacts of Lyme Disease and opportunities for helping to support patients with Lyme Disease.
 From a patient perspective, Lyme disease is as tough to … Continue reading Lyme Disease’s Heterogeneous Impact